fnogatz/dcg4pt/README.md

 # Extended DCGs

-Extended Definite Clause Grammars for Prolog.
+Extend Definite Clause Grammars (DCG) for Prolog by an additional argument to automatically store the parsing tree.

 ## Synopsis